-The School's Head of Inclusion and SEND Governors are responsible for reviewing the quality of provision for SEND.
+The SENCo and SEND Governors are responsible for reviewing the quality of provision for SEND.

-The SENCo and Head of Inclusion, alongside the SEND governors, produce an annual report that evaluates the effectiveness of SEND provision.
+The SENCo, alongside the SEND governors, produce an annual report that evaluates the effectiveness of SEND provision.
 This is published on the SEND pages of the school website.